 (3-3-0).
-A study of the financial structure of a small business.
-Topics address business finance, including where the funds come from and what they are used for; budgeting, including planning and preparing; record keeping; taxation; insurance; and banking; and preparation of a business plan.
+Financial structure of a small business.
+Includes business financing, budgeting, record keeping, taxation, insurance, and banking.

-BUSG-1391 Special Topics in Business
+BUSG-1391 Special Topics in Business, General

 (3-3-0).
 Topics address recently identified current events, skills, knowledge, and/or attitudes and behaviors pertinent to the technology or occupation and relevant to the professional development of the student.
+This course was designed to be repeated multiple times to improve student proficiency.